GMichaelRapp/rapture/fundamentals.md

   - Work together using this conversational method to keep the game moving.
   - Ensure that the player character’s actions leave their mark on the game world or universe.

+## Who Are the Players?
+The players' primary jobs are to take on the responsibility for portraying one of the game's protagonists, which will be referred to here on out as player character (PC).
+As a player, you make decisions on behalf of your character (PC) and describe to everyone else, including the referee, what your character says and does in-game.
+Players will also be mindful and take care of the mechanic side of being a character—rolling dice when it is appropriate, choose what abilities to use in certain situaations, and keeping track of health, grit, resolve, armor, ammo, and much more.

 ## Some Notes for Players